 Intensely loyal soldiers on opposites sides of a longstanding conflict between their countries, the vivacious Nina and austere Matthias only cross paths in Six of Crows because she’s caught spying on his camp of Fjerdan warriors, the Drüskelle.
 As fate would have it, a vicious storm batters the prison ship transporting her to Fjerda, and she and Matthias both escape, washing ashore in the aftermath.
 His determination to recapture her makes for a deliciously antagonistic start to their grudging alliance, which extends to working together on Kaz’s heist.
 Somewhere along the way, all that forced proximity leads them to develop a bonafide friendship accompanied by some unexpectedly tender feelings.

 But since nothing gold can stay, their truce gets compromised by what seems like the ultimate betrayal, followed by a grand-gesture rescue.
 Would you believe me if I told you things only get more exciting (and, fine, devastating) from there?
 Of course you would, because you’re a shipper who wears suffering like a badge of honor.
 It’s what we sign up for!
-This is why I predict that you’re going to let this pair—who will be played by Danielle Galligan and Calahan Skogman in the show—worm their way into your heart just like I did, if they haven’t already.
+This is why I predict that you’ll let this pair—played by Danielle Galligan and Calahan Skogman in the show—worm their way into your heart just like I did, if they haven’t already.

 All right, I’ve shown you mine—now you show me yours!
 Hit me with your top Grishaverse couples in the comments.
 There you can feel free to shower me with praise for including your faves, or—if you must—explain why I’m missing out by not shipping Alina with the Darkling.
 I doubt you’ll change my mind, but you’re welcome to try.
-In any case, I think we can all agree that April 2021 can’t get here soon enough?
+In any case, I think we can all agree that season 2 of Shadow and Bone can’t get here soon enough?